 In alignment with University policy (Email as Official University Communication Policy), email is the primary, official form of communication between the SchoolCounseling@Denver program and its students.
 As such, the expectation is that students regularly monitor their DU e-mail address, including their "Junk" folder, and provide a timely response when appropriate.
 DU faculty and staff will also operate under these expectations.
-In order to effectively and professionally communicate with DU faculty and staff, students are expected to adhere to the following guidelines:
+To effectively and professionally communicate with DU faculty and staff, and in preparation for professional communications beyond your time in the Program, students are expected to adhere to the following guidelines.